KwamzCodes/System-Dashboard-PS/README.md

 **Get-Content:** gets the data from the html file

-**-Raw:** makes sure to get the content in the exact form, unedited, unmodified.
+**-Raw:** gets the content in the exact form, unedited, unmodified.

-After getting the contents in HTML (the placeholders), I assigned the various system metrics data to each placeholder.
-After replacing the values.
-I exported the HTML file to the output file.
+After getting the contents in HTML (the placeholders), assign the various system metrics data to each placeholder.
+After replacing the values, exporte the HTML file to the output file.

 Syntax: